CERTIFIED2003/UbuntuOS-Portfolio/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-### `npm run extract`

-Used to extract the app for production to the `out` folder.\
-It correctly bundles React in production mode into static `HTML` files and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Contributing